 - 8.1.
-To the extent required by Applicable Data Protection Law, Zoom shall promptly notify Customer upon receipt of a request by a Data Subject to exercise Data Subject rights under Applicable Data Protection Law.
-Zoom will advise the Data Subject to submit their request to Customer, and Customer will be responsible for responding to such request, including, where necessary, by using the functionality of the Services. - 8.2.
-Zoom shall, taking into account the nature of the Processing, assist the Customer by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of the Customer's obligation to respond to requests for exercising the Data Subject's rights (regarding information, access, rectification and erasure, restriction of Processing, notification, data portability, objection and automated decision-making) under Applicable Data Protection Law.
+Zoom shall, to the extent required by Applicable Data Protection Law, promptly notify Customer upon receipt of a request by a Data Subject to exercise Data Subject rights under Applicable Data Protection Law.
+Zoom will advise the Data Subject to submit their request to Customer and Customer will be responsible for responding to such request, including, where necessary, by using the functionality of the Services. - 8.2.
+Zoom shall, taking into account the nature of the Processing, assist the Customer by appropriatetechnicalandorganizationalmeasures, insofarasthisispossible, for the fulfilment of the Customer's obligation to respond to requests for exercising the Data Subject's rights (regarding information, access, rectification and erasure, restriction of Processing, notification, data portability, objection and automated decision-making) under Applicable Data Protection Law.